Summerr12/cse15l-lab-reports/LabReport1.md

 The working directory was previously on [user@sahara ~]$

 The output of cat is an infinite loop that types back exactly what you typed.
-Hence, this is an error output because it isn't concatenating anything.
+Hence, this is an error output because it isn't concatenating anything because it has no argument inside to look into.
 The only way to stop the loop is to use control + c which ends it and returns the standard directory prompt

 **Path to directory:**